Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 Under the `Scope` fields, for `Namespace Selectors` you should select the namespace your job lives in.
 Under `Label Selectors` you should be able to find a label like `job-name: <your job name>` in the drop down.

+### Faults via Config

+Faults can be configured via Kubernetes manifests.
+To see numerous examples of fault configs, head to the [Chaos Experiments docs](https://chaos-mesh.org/docs/chaos_experiments/podchaos_experiment).

 ## Running the example test with a network fault